bn-s/cowrie-abuseipdb-api-plugin/README.md

-# cowrie-abuseipdb-api-plugin
+# UNDER DEVELOPMENT

- A plugin for Cowrie
+This plugin is a work in progress.
+It doesn't do much and it might break your Cowrie.